7. Work and Kinetic Energy#

 then we could find that

 where \(s_f\) and \(s_i\) are the initial and final positions on the incline, respectively.
+Once Newton’s second law gives the acceleration, the same result follows from the kinematics tools in Chapter 3.

 We can also get this result from the work-energy theorem in Equation (7.8).
 Since only two forces are acting on the object (gravity and the normal force; normal force doesn’t do work), the net work is just the work done by gravity.
-The work \(dW\) is the dot product of gravity (\(\vec{F}_g = -mg\hat{j}\)) and the displacement (\(\vec{r} = dx\hat{i} + dy\hat{j}\)).
+The infinitesimal work \(dW\) is the dot product of gravity (\(\vec{F}_g = -mg\hat{j}\)) and the infinitesimal displacement (\(d\vec{r} = dx\hat{i} + dy\hat{j}\)).
 Applying the work-energy theorem, we have

 We have found the left-hand side of the work-energy theorem, where we now set it equal to the change in kinetic energy: